OpenRoberta/openroberta-lab/Docker/_README.md

 Using the configuration file DockerfileIT_* you create an image, built upon the "base" image, that has executed a git clone of the main git repository `openroberta-lab` and has executed a `mvn clean install`.
 This is done to fill the (mvn) cache and speeds up later builds considerably.
-The entrypoint is defined as the bash script "runIT.sh".
+The entry point is defined as the bash script "runIT.sh".
 If called, it will checkout a branch and runs both the tests and the integration tests.

 ```bash